daman1199/Cloudofthoughts/engineering-handbook/README.md

 ## Coming Soon
 *   Secure multi-tier App Services
-*   Pushing from a private Container Registry to Web App
+*   Using Azure Container Registry with AKS and App Services
 *   A multi-series Terraform guide on building confidence to move from ClickOps to IaC
-*

 ---